friends-of-freeswitch/switchio/docs/callgen.rst

     origination_uuid={uuid_str}}}sofia/external/doggy@hostnameA:5060;
     fs_path=sip:goodboy@intermediary_hostname:5060 &park()']

-The underlying `originate <origcmd>`_ command has now been set for the **first** client in the `Orignator` app's client pool.
+The underlying `originate`_ command has now been set for the **first** client in the `Orignator` app's client pool.
 You might notice that the command is a :py:class:`format` string which has some placeholder variables set.
-It is the job of the :py:class:`switchy.Client` to fill in these values at runtime (i.e. when the :py:meth:`switchy.Client.originate` is called).
+It is the job of the :py:class:`switchy.observe.Client` to fill in these values at runtime (i.e. when the :py:meth:`switchy.observe.Client.originate` is called).
 For more info on the `originate` cmd wrapper see :py:func:`switchy.commands.build_originate_cmd`.
 Also see :doc:`usage`.